dogtreatfairy/PiFire/pifire.app/README.md

 To access specific data from the emitted events in your Svelte application, follow these steps:

 1. **Connect to the Socket.IO Server**:
-   - Use the `connectSocket` function from your `apiDataStore.js` to establish a connection to the server.
+   - Use the `connectSocket` function from your `socketioStore` to establish a connection to the server.

 2. **Listen for the Desired Event**:
    - The `grill_control_data` event contains various pieces of data, including `timer_info`.